acchang/travel-food-app/README.md

 ## Optimizations

-The likes are not attached to user_id and just increment.
-I've hidden that feature for now.
+* I would like to make location changeable and clickable at each entry so that you can group by all locations, not just your own.

-I would like to make location changeable.
+* There are minor issues with the form, if anything goes unfilled.
+There are errors if the photo field is null or you try to upload a gif.

-Once I got the likes right, I could use the data to make a favorites list.
+There is a default for the date, but it's based on if the value from the form is undefined, and the form puts out null when nothing is added.
+This is a problem because I format the date with `.toDateString()` but that doesn't work on `null`.

-Comments are also in (and hidden).
-I would like to tie them to user identity.
+* There is a likes feature, but it's hidden because the likes are not attached to user_id and just increment regardless of user.
+After likes are tied to users, I could use the data to make a favorites list.

-There are minor issues with the form.
-The date is required, but I don't have a default for it nor does it throw an error.
-Similarly, with the image uploader, `.gif`s just crash the system.
-I need to exclude and throw and error.
+* Comments are also in (and hidden).
+I also would like to tie them to user identity.

 ## Lessons Learned